Cavity magnon-polariton interface for strong spin-spin coupling

-Motivated by this, we propose a hybrid spin-cavity-magnon system to realize a strong spin-spin coupling with coupling distance$\sim$ {\it centimeter}.
-In the proposed system, the spin in diamond is located at tens of nanometers from the central line of the CPW resonator, and weakly coupled to the CPW resonator.
-The nanometer-sized YIG sphere supporting Kerr magnons (i.e., magnons with Kerr effect) is employed but weakly coupled to the CPW resonator.
-Experimentally, strong and tunable magnon Kerr effect, originating from the magnetocrystalline anisotropy, has been demonstrated~\cite{zhang-2019}, giving rise to bi- and multi-stabilities~\cite{wang-2016,wang-2018,nair-2020,shen-2021,Shen-2022}, nonreciprocity~\cite{kong-2019}, sensitive detection~\cite{ZhangGQ-2023}, quantum entanglement~\cite{zhangz-2019} and quantum phase transition~\cite{zhang-2021,Liu-2023}.
-Under a strong driving field, this Kerr effect can squeeze magnons, and thus the coupling between magnons and the CPW resonator is exponentially enhanced to the strong coupling regime.
-The strong magnon-cavity coupling generates two polaritons, i.e., the high-frequency polariton (HP) and the low-frequency polariton (LP).
-When the enhanced magnon-cavity coupling strength approaches to the critical value, the LP becomes critical.
-Then the coupling between the spin and the HP is fully suppressed in the polariton representation, while the coupling between the spin and the LP is greatly enhanced.
-By further consider the case of two spins dispersively coupled to the LP, an indirect and strong spin-spin coupling can be induced by adiabatically eliminating the degrees of freedom of LP.
-Moreover, the coupling strength is not limited by the separation between two spins, it is actually determined by the length of the CPW resonator.
-Experimentally, the centimeter-sized CPW resonator has been fabricated~\cite{Siampour-2007}.
-Therefore, the achieved strong spin-spin coupling can be up to$\sim$cm.
-Our proposal privides an alternative path to remotely manipulate solid spin qubits and performing quantum information processing in weakly coupled spin-cavity-magnon systems.
+In this letter, we propose a novel approach to realize strong spin-spin coupling in a hybrid cavity-magnon-spin system, where the spin in diamond and Kerr magnons (i.e., magnons with Kerr effect) in a YIG nanosphere are weakly coupled to the photons in a coplanar waveguide (CPW) resonator.
+Experimentally, the strong and tunable magnon Kerr effect, {originating from the magnetocrystalline anisotropy~\cite{zhang-2019}, has been demonstrated~\cite{wang-2018}} and gives rise to rich phenomena~\cite{wang-2018,Shen-2022,JChen-2023,Liu-2023}.
+Under a strong driving field, the Kerr effect can {\it squeeze} magnons, and thus the coupling between magnons and the CPW resonator is exponentially enhanced to the strong coupling regime.
+The strong magnon-photon coupling generates two polaritons, i.e., the high-frequency polariton (HP) and the low-frequency polariton (LP).
+We show that the LP exhibits criticality when the enhanced magnon-photon coupling {approaches} the critical point.
+Around this point, the spin-LP coupling is {\it greatly enhanced} while the spin-HP coupling is {\it fully suppressed}. {Considering that two separated spins are dispersively coupled to the LP}, a tunable and strong spin-spin coupling can be induced by adiabatically eliminating the LP, as demonstrated by the Rabi oscillation between two spins.
+Our proposal indicates that the critical cavity-magnon polariton is a promising interface to realize strong spin-spin coupling and manipulates solid-state qubits.